chenlonggang/Suffix-Array/README.md

 just run make,then ds-ssort.a will be there.
 ##div
 1.delete Makefile and CMakeCache.txt if exist.
-2.run "cmake .",libdivsufsort.so for 32-bit OS will be created by default.
+2.run "cmake .", libdivsufsort.so for 32-bit OS will be created by default.
 3.if you want to handle large file(>2GB),run "cmake -DBUILD_DIVSUFSORT64:BOOL=ON ."
-  libdivsufsort64.so will be created for 64-bit OS.
+4.then,libdivsufsort64.so will be created for 64-bit OS.
-4.if you want use .a lib,not .so,and "-DBUILD_SHARED_LIBS:BOOL=OFF"
+5.if you need XX.a lib,not XX.so,and "-DBUILD_SHARED_LIBS:BOOL=OFF"
+6.so if you run "cmake -DBUILD_DIVSUFSORT64:BOOL=ON -DBUILD_SHARED_LIBS:BOOL=OFF ."
+libdivsufsort64.a will be there